 Negotiating the best financial settlement for you

-Misconceptions about divorce settlements
+Misconceptions about financial settlements on divorce

 Whilst often forgotten by the ceremony, celebration and often religious service, marriage is first and foremost a legal arrangement, and must be carried out in accordance with the provisions of the Marriage Acts 1949 - -1994.